-Hybrid Program

-Starts Every January and July

-WSCUC and CCNE Accredited
+Starts Every January and July WSCUC and CCNE Accredited

-MASTER OF SCIENCE IN NURSING
+MASTER OF SCIENCE IN NURSING, NURSING ADMINISTRATION SPECIALIZATION

-Academic Program Director: Tina Ho; (858) 309-3448; tho@nu.edu
+Academic Program Director: Hope Farquharson (858) 521-3947; hfarquharson@nu.edu

-The Master of Science in Nursing (MSN) degree program is for Registered Nurses who hold a nursing diploma, or an associate nursing degree, or a Bachelor Degree in Nursing (BSN).
+The Master of Science in Nursing (MSN) degree program is for Registered Nurses who hold a nursing diploma, or an associate nursing degree, or a Bachelor's Degree in Nursing (BSN).
 In keeping with the standards for graduate education for advanced practice nursing delineated by the American Association of College of Nursing in the Essentials of Master's Education for Advanced Practice Nurses, the purpose of the MSN program is to prepare students to assume leadership roles in their particular specialization.
 Masters level nursing education is the appropriate level of education for nursing professionals who are seeking roles that require advanced practice skills in order to function as providers and organizers of the health care delivery process.